piccicla/rms_exercise/README.txt

 > py -3.5 -m venv myenv

 This will create the "myenv" folder.
-Put all the libraries plus the file librariesVenv.bat from the "installation" folder inside  "myenv/Scripts", then doubleclick librariesVIRTUAL.bat to install them
+Put all the libraries plus the file librariesVIRTUAL.bat from the "installation" folder inside  "myenv/Scripts", then doubleclick librariesVIRTUAL.bat to install them

 copy and past the "program" folder into the "myenv" folder